The Iron Lung#

 ANNIE’s control path — the loop that ingests intents, evaluates them against the safety logic, anchors decisions in the ledger, and dispatches approved actions — runs on a strict deterministic budget.
 Each iteration completes within a bounded interval.
 Iterations do not stretch under contention, do not pause for garbage collection, do not stall on memory allocation, and do not yield to lower-priority work on the host.

-The Iron Lung is the name for the discipline that makes this possible.
-It is not a single component — it is a property of the whole control path: every line of code on that path is required to allocate no heap memory, take no unbounded locks, perform no blocking I/O, and complete in a time provably below the budget.
+This discipline is not a single component — it is a property of the whole control path: every line of code on that path is required to allocate no heap memory, take no unbounded locks, perform no blocking I/O, and complete in a time provably below the budget.

 The result is a control loop that completes each iteration at a bounded rate on supported platforms.
 For inputs within the documented operating envelope, the same input produces the same output in the same time.
 The discipline turns latency from a probability distribution into an engineering budget that can be checked at deployment time.